aodn/talend-components/README.md

 ### Building components

 It is assumed that if you are here, you are interested in *developing* (not just *using*) AODN custom talend components.
-The easiest way to get started is to use the [project officer's vagrant machine](https://github.com/aodn/chef/blob/master/doc/README.examples.md#po-box), as follows.
+The easiest way to get started is to use the [project officer's pipeline box](https://github.com/aodn/chef/blob/master/doc/README.pipeline-box.md), as follows.

 Assuming you have cloned and are in the root of the `chef` repo: